Bereshit (parashah): Extent of "the work" that god rested

-Similarly, Rabbi asked Rabbi Ishmael the son of Rabbi Jose if he had learned from his father the actual meaning of Genesis 2:2, "And on the seventh day God finished the work that He had been doing" (for surely God finished God's work on the sixth day, not the Sabbath).
-He compared it to a man striking a hammer on an anvil, raising it by day and bringing it down immediately after nightfall.
-(In the second between raising the hammer and bringing it down, night began.
-Thus, he taught that God finished God's work right at the end of the sixth day, in that very moment the Sabbath began.)
-Rabbi Simeon bar Yoḥai taught that mortal humans, who do not know exactly what time it is, must add from the profane to the sacred to avoid working in the sacred time; but God knows time precisely and can enter the Sabbath by a hair's breadth.
-Genibah and the Rabbis discussed Genesis 2:2–3.
-Genibah compared it to a king who made a bridal chamber, which he plastered, painted, and adorned, so that all that the bridal chamber lacked was a bride to enter it.
-Similarly, just then, the world lacked the Sabbath.
-(Thus, by means of instituting the Sabbath itself, God completed God's work, and humanity's world, on the seventh day.)
-The Rabbis compared it to a king who made a ring that lacked only a signet.
-Similarly, the world lacked the Sabbath.
-And the midrash taught that this is one of the texts that they changed for King Ptolemy (as they could not expect him to understand these explanations), making Genesis 2:2 read, "And He finished on the sixth day, and rested on the seventh."
-King Ptolemy (or others say, a philosopher) asked the elders in Rome how many days it took God to create the world.
-The elders replied that it took God six days.
-He replied that since then, Gehenna has been burning for the wicked.
 Reading the words "His work" in Genesis 2:2–3, Rabbi Berekiah said in the name of Rabbi Judah the son of Rabbi Simon that with neither labor nor toil did God create the world, yet Genesis 2:2 says, "He rested ... from all His work."
-He explained that Genesis 2:2 states it that way to punish the wicked who destroy the world, which was created with labor, and to give a good reward to the righteous who uphold the world, which was created with toil.
+He explained that Genesis 2:2 states it that way to punish the wicked who destroy the world, which was created with labor, and to give a good reward to the righteous who uphold the world, which was created with toil(thr reading relies on the ambiguous meaning of the hebrew word וַיְכַ֤ל, which means to finish but also reward and punish).
 Reading the words "Because that in it God rested from all God's work of creation that God had done," in Genesis 2:3, the midrash taught that what was created on the Sabbath, after God rested, was tranquility, ease, peace, and quiet.
 Rabbi Levi said in the name of Rabbi Jose ben Nehorai that as long as the hands of their Master were working on them, they went on expanding; but when the hands of their Master rested, rest was afforded to them, and thus God gave rest to the world on the seventh day.
 Rabbi Abba taught that when a mortal king takes his army to their quarters, he does not distribute largesse (rather, he does that only before the troops go into battle), and when he distributes largesse, he does not order a halt.
 But God ordered a halt and distributed largesse, as Genesis 2:2–3 says, "And He rested ... and He blessed."
 (Not only did God afford humanity a day of rest, but God also gave humanity the gift of a sacred day.)